 You deploy an LLM-calling, image-processing, or long API-aggregation endpoint to Vercel Edge / Cloudflare Workers / Netlify Edge.
-Locally it takes 5 seconds — fine.
-First few requests in prod work.
-Then traffic ramps and you start seeing FUNCTION_INVOCATION_TIMEOUT or 504s.
-Move it off edge and it works.
-You hit the edge runtime’s hard limits.
+Locally it takes 5 seconds, fine.
+The first few production requests work.
+Then traffic ramps and you start seeing FUNCTION_INVOCATION_TIMEOUT (HTTP 504) on Vercel, Worker exceeded CPU time limit (Cloudflare Error 1102) on Cloudflare, or a silently truncated response on Netlify.
+Move the same code off edge and it works.

 Common causes